wkm/firethorn/README.md

 # Firethorn
 A high availability, scalable, redis-backed counter service written in Go that offers a tradeoff between read and write performance and (slight) inaccuracy.

-The trick of firethorn is randomly choosing a node to accept a counter operation.
+The trick of firethorn is randomly choosing a node to accept an incr/decr operation.
 In this way write throughput scales linearly with the number of nodes in the pool.
 Reads can either be estimates: by reading from a single node and multiplying by the number of nodes in the pool, or reads can be near exact by reading from all nodes and summing.
 At the same time, counts are effectively replicated across multiple redis instances.

+If a redis instance is lost, it can be directly replicated from one of its peers.
+In the interim Firethorn effectively samples.

 ## Drawbacks
 * Data jitter: multiple requests are going to give slightly jittered results (where the values are sometimes more, sometimes less).
-This is particularly an issue for historical data which isn"t being modified anymore.
+The jitter should be insignificant for all but the smallest counts.
+This is particularly an issue for historical data which isn't being modified anymore.
-* Not "elastic":
+* Not "elastic": Firethorn does not in any way automatically scale up or down as machines are added to the cluster.
+* Relatively expensive space wise:
+    * the sharding scheme is conceptually similar to a RAID 0+1.
+Double the memory is required to maintain the same number of schemes.
+This is natural with replication, the benefit of Firethorn is the resulting increase in performance for reads and writes as well.
+    * the OLAP data model increases the number of keys required per insert quadratically (the number of keys per insert is equal to the product of, for each dimension, the precision of the dimension plus one)

 ## Data Model